rhyben94/project_template/README.md

 Siqueira, E. S., Castanho, C. D., Rodrigues, G. N., & Jacobi, R. P. (2017, November).
 A data analysis of player in world of warcraft using game data mining.
 In 2017 16th Brazilian Symposium on Computer Games and Digital Entertainment (SBGames) (pp. 1-9).
 IEEE.

+Halim, Z., Atif, M., Rashid, A., & Edwin, C. A. (2017).
+Profiling players using real-world datasets: Clustering the data and correlating the results with the big-five personality traits.
+IEEE Transactions on Affective Computing.

 Bainbridge, W. S. (2016).
 Virtual sociocultural convergence.
 Springer International Publishing.

 Hornbeck, R. G. (2016).
 Explaining time spent in multiplayer online games: Moral cognition in Chinese World of Warcraft.
 Games and Culture, 11(5), 489-509.

 Root, R. (2016).
 Navigating Sociotechnical Power Structures: Dynamics of Conflict in World of Warcraft's Player versus Player Events.

+Bean, A., & Groth-Marnat, G. (2016).
+Video gamers and personality: A five-factor model to understand game playing style.
+Psychology of Popular Media Culture, 5(1), 27.

+Bean, A. M., Ferro, L. S., Vissoci, J. R. N., Rivero, T., & Groth-Marnat, G. (2016).
+The emerging adolescent World of Warcraft video gamer: A five factor exploratory profile model.
+Entertainment Computing, 17, 45-54.

 Sapach, S. C. (2015).
 The WoW Factor: A Virtual Ethnographic Study of Sacred Things and Rituals in World of Warcraft.

+Bean, A. M. (2015).
+Video gamers' personas: A five factor study exploring personality elements of the video gamer.
+Pacifica Graduate Institute.

 Golub, A. (2014).
 The anthropology of virtual worlds: world of warcraft.
 Reviews in Anthropology, 43(2), 135-149.